Hope21maker/HCFNet/README.md

 > Official repository of **HCFNet**, a hierarchical and complementary feature embedding framework for **Remote Sensing Change Captioning (RS-CC)**.

-## Introduction

-Remote Sensing Change Captioning (RS-CC) aims to generate natural language descriptions for scene changes in bi-temporal remote sensing images.
-Different from traditional change detection, RS-CC not only requires identifying changed regions, but also demands semantic interpretation of **what changed**, **where it changed**, and **how it changed**.

-Although existing RS-CC methods have achieved promising performance, most of them still rely on a one-shot paradigm that directly decodes captions from a fused difference feature.
-This often limits the model's ability to progressively refine change semantics.
-In addition, commonly used captioning metrics such as BLEU and METEOR mainly measure lexical overlap and cannot adequately capture the semantic correctness of change descriptions in remote sensing scenarios.

-To address these issues, we propose **HCFNet**, a **Hierarchical and Complementary Feature Embedding Network** for RS-CC.
-HCFNet introduces hierarchical visual parsing, complementary representation learning, progressive semantic fusion, and a novel change-aware evaluation metric.

----

 ## Main Contributions